 Gardening, biking, hiking, camping and other outdoor activities are good for your body and mind.
 But unfortunately, they can also put you in contact with poison ivy, poison oak and poison sumac.
 The leaves on these poisonous plants contain an oil called urushiol, and when urushiol touches your skin, it can cause an itchy, blistering rash.
+Here’s how to treat a poison ivy, oak, or sumac rash at home.

-What to do if you Come in Contact with Urushiol
+What to Do If You Come in Contact With Urushiol

 Cleanse your skin.
 If you think you’ve come in contact with a poisonous plant or if you develop a rash after spending time outdoors, first wash your skin with lukewarm, soapy water.
 Doing so can help remove some of the oil before it causes a rash.
 If you don’t wash off the oil, you can potentially spread it to other areas of your body or to loved ones and pets.